Darius Acuff Jr.: Early life and high school career

-Acuff was born and raised in Detroit, Michigan, and first attended Cass Technical High School.
+Acuff first attended Cass Technical High School.
 As a freshman, he was a 2022 Associated Press (AP) all-state honorable mention.
 As a sophomore, he averaged 21.4 points and 5.7 assists per game, leading Cass Tech to a state championship.
 In 2023, he earned AP first-team all-state recognition and was the first sophomore to ever be named Mr. PSL for his play in the Detroit Public School League.
 Acuff transferred to IMG Academy in Bradenton, Florida after his sophomore year.

+Recruiting

-He is a consensus five-star recruit in the 2025 class.
-Acuff committed to play college basketball for John Calipari and Arkansas, choosing from a final list that also included Kansas and Michigan.
+Acuff was a consensus five-star recruit in the 2025 class, according to major recruiting service's.
+On July 26, 2024, he committed to play college basketball for John Calipari and Arkansas, choosing from a final list that also included Kansas and Michigan.